Paid Memberships Pro vs MemberPress

 MemberPress takes the edge here.
 Because they work with well-liked page builders, like Beaver Builder, design is much easier.

 MemberPress doesn't have a member directory feature.
-You can purchase additional plugins and use an integration to make the two systems work together.
+You can purchase additional WordPress plugins and use an integration to make the software work together.

 The customization is done directly with HTML code using shortcodes.
 There's no way to use a drag-and-drop builder for easier customization.